cannatag/ldap3/README.md

 Contact me
 ----------

-For information and suggestions you can contact me at cannatag@gmail.com or you can join the pureLDAP mailing list at http://mail.python.org/mailman/listinfo/python3-ldap.
-You can also open a support ticket on https://github.com/cannatag/pureLDAP/issues/new
+For information and suggestions you can contact me at cannatag@gmail.com or you can join the ldap3 mailing list at http://mail.python.org/mailman/listinfo/python3-ldap.
+You can also open a support ticket on https://github.com/cannatag/ldap3/issues/new

 CHANGELOG
 =========